All Recipes/ Articles and Guides/ Latest Posts

 Beverages

-Alcohol and fermented drinks are high-histamine.
-The tea landscape is confusing, and I don’t react well to most teas.
-My favorite teas are fresh ginger tea, lemon balm and tulsi and they seem to work well for me.
-In fact, I think all three have powerful anti-inflammatory and anti-histamine properties.
+Alcohol and fermented drinks, such as kombucha, are high in histamine.
+The world of teas can be confusing, and I personally don’t react well to most of them.
+However, my favorite teas—fresh gingerlemon balm, and tulsi—work well for me.
+In fact, all three seem to have potent anti-inflammatory and anti-histamine properties.

-While I will not provide a list, I wanted to bring to your attention a few ingredients that can help to clear excess histamine when on a low-histamine diet.
-From my knowledge and experience, these are powerful natural anti-histamines:
+While I won’t provide an exhaustive list, I’d like to highlight a few powerful ingredients that can help clear excess histamine when following a low-histamine diet.
+From my experience, these are natural anti-histamines:

 • Rosemarinic acid